MavenCoding157/Maven-Cheat-Loader/README.md

 # UPDATE LOG

+23/12/2023: There won't be any major updates for a little bit as I am working on other stuff atm.

 21/12/2023: Actually added a loader, The current Games are: Gmod, CS2 and GTA V, However only GTA V works atm, Fixing/removing unnecessary and useless code, UI updates, Currently working on GTA 5 Trainer atm so not many updates will be coming to the loader for now

 18/12/2023: Adding a Login Screen, fixing the messy AF code, added a Working Injector, adding more random crap e.g. random guessing game thing idk, fixing Game injector, only For x64 Processes, easier to use the injector (added file dialog)